61-6c-69/php-mini-FileManager/README.md

 ## Install in heroku
 1. fork in github
 2. heroku > New > Create new app
-3. Deploy > Deployment method > guthub
+3. Deploy > Deployment method > github
 4. Connect
 5. Deploy Branch